New York State Department of Labor: Workforce development

+NYSDOL is the state workforce agency that implements the United States Employment Service and federal Workforce Innovation and Opportunity Act.
+It oversees a network of career centers (one-stop centers or American job centers) throughout the state that offer a range of services, including job search assistance, resume writing help, and access to job training programs.
+Programs include the Adult, Dislocated Worker, and Youth Programs (Title I programs), as well as apprenticeship programs in a variety of industries including construction, healthcare, and manufacturing; for businesses it supports job posting services, on-the-job training programs, and customized training programs.

+At the state level, the State Workforce Investment Board (SWIB) coordinates efforts, allocates resources, and provides strategic direction among local workforce development boards, aligned with strategic planning of the ESD economic development regions' regional economic development councils (REDCs).

 Collective bargaining

 The New York State Employment Relations Act (SERA), enacted in 1937 and codified at Article 20 of the Labor Law, was designed to cover employees who don't qualify for protection under the National Labor Relations Act of 1935 or the Railway Labor Act, particularly for small workplaces.
 The state Taylor Law defines the rights and limitations of unions for public employees.
 The Public Employment Relations Board (PERB) is responsible for administering the adjudicatory and conciliation provisions of SERA and the Taylor Law.